Shopify/infra-intern-assessment/README.md

 - The main function to solve the Sudoku puzzle.
 It initializes the solving process using the `solveSudokuHelper` function.
 - Returns the solved Sudoku grid, or `nil` if no solution is found.

+# Conclusion
+Thank you for your consideration and I hope to hear from you soon!